AMOS (satellite)

-AMOS (an acronym for "Affordable Modular Optimized Satellite") is a series of Israeli communications satellites operated by Israel-based Spacecom.
+AMOS ("Affordable Modular Optimized Satellite") is a series of Israeli communications satellites operated by Israel-based Spacecom.
 All AMOS satellites were developed by Israel Aerospace Industries (IAI) using the AMOS bus satellite bus, except for AMOS-5 which was developed by ISS Reshetnev using the Ekspress bus satellite bus, and AMOS-17 which was developed by Boeing on its BSS-702.